temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 ### Introduction

-In this tutorial you will build your first Temporal from scratch using the Go SDK
+In this tutorial you will build your first Temporal Application from scratch using the Temporal Go SDK.

 The app will consist of four pieces:

-1. An Activity: An Activity is just a function that contains your business logic.
-Ours will simply format some text and return it.
-2. A Workflow: Workflows are functions that organize Activity method calls.
+1. A [Workflow](https://docs.temporal.io/workflows): Workflows are functions that organize Activity method calls.
 Our Workflow will orchestrate the call of a single Activity function.
+2. An [Activity](https://docs.temporal.io/activities): An Activity is a function that contains your business logic.
+In this tutorial, your Activity will format some text and return it to the Workflow.
-3. A Worker: Workers host the Activity and Workflow code and execute the code piece by piece.
+3. A [Worker](https://docs.temporal.io/workers): Workers host the Activity and Workflow code and execute the code piece by piece.
-4. An initiator: To start a Workflow, we must send a signal to the Temporal server to tell it to track the state of the Workflow.
-We'll write a separate function to do this.
+4. An initiator: To start a Workflow, you need to send a signal to the Temporal server to tell it to track the state of the Workflow.
+You'll write a separate program to do this.

 All of the code in this tutorial is available in the [hello-world Go template repository](https://github.com/temporalio/hello-world-project-template-go) repository.